 Figure 4.
 Check-box diagrams for the models' tested conditions.
-Angle means the horizontal obliqueness angle in the systems.
-The arithmetic-mean lithospheric age of slabs 1 and 2, $((t_1+t_2)/2)$, is 15 Myr (a), 30 Myr (b), and 60 Myr (c), respectively, defining the rows of the array plot.
-A slab reaching the 660 km-depth event defines the columns of the array plot: stage 1 (before) and stage 2 (after).
-The category of slab-tearing discrimination: Colors indicate the geometric state of slab tearing at each particular time-stage (at 1 (left) and at 2 (right)), as Red: maximum tearing width d{max} <50 km, yellow: d{max} : 50-100 km, green: d{max} >100 km.
-Symbol shapes indicate the situation integrated through both time-stages: If at any of the two stages the tearing width is <50 km, the model is classified as "no tearing" (triangles), and if >100 km the model is "tearing" (circles), while cases in between are transitional modes (rectangles).
+Angle means the horizontal obliqueness angle in the systems and defines the small columns inside each panel.
+The arithmetic-mean lithospheric age of slabs 1 and 2, $((t_1+t_2)/2)$, is 15 Myr (a), 30 Myr (b), and 60 Myr (c), respectively, defining the big panel-rows of the array plot; whereas the ratio t_2/t_1 defines the small rows inside panels.
+A slab reaching the 660 km-depth event defines the big panel-columns of the array plot: stage 1 (before) and stage 2 (after).
+Each element on one side panel and its corresponding on the other side panel represent one single simulation.
+The category of slab-tearing discrimination: Colors indicate the geometric state of slab tearing at each particular time-stage (at 1 (left) and at 2 (right)), as Red tones: maximum tearing horizontal width d{max} <50 km, green tones: d{max} >100 km, and transition d{max} : 50-100 km, where the maximum values are taken among the different sampling depths (100-200-300-400 km).
+Symbol shapes indicate the 'overall' situation integrated through both time-stages: If the tearing width remains <70 km throughout all time stages and additionally becomes <50 km at least at one stage, the model is classified as "no tearing" (triangles).
+If the tearing width >100 km at any of the stages the model is classified as "tearing" (circles).
+Cases in between are transitional modes (rectangles).
 These symbol shapes are necessary for the subsequent figures of this article.